TvlanS/Delivery-Hub-Performance/README.md

   - If a parcel is processed at multiple sort hubs, count it once for each hub.
   - Exclude all records associated with test shippers, test hubs, or tracking IDs that include the words "test".
   - Sort the output by sort hub name, date, and parcel size.

+HUBS
+Name	Type	Description	Paraphrased Description id	INTEGER	This is the unique identifier of each hub.
+A unique numeric identifier for each hub. name	VARCHAR	This is the name of the hub.
+The hub’s name. state	VARCHAR	This is the state of the hub.
+The state where the hub is situated. region	VARCHAR	This is the region of the hub.
+The geographical region the hub serves. type	VARCHAR	This denotes if a hub is a sort hub or a delivery hub.
+Indicates if the hub functions as a sort hub or delivery hub.

 ### Required Output Columns: